 12. Save space with multi-functional storage

-Multi-functional furniture is a great option if you're short on space, with this shoe storage bench providing the perfect perch for popping your shoes on in a hurry.
+Multi-functional furniture is a great shoe storage idea if you're short on space, with this storage bench providing the perfect perch for popping your shoes on in a hurry.
 Position by the door for ease and a spot to store everyday pairs of shoes.

 This Clockhouse hallway bench is available at Garden Trading.